veebch/boostbox/cheatsheets/README.md

 ![Vim Cheatsheet](./vimcheatsheet.svg)

-This is largely based on the one at [flatcap.org](https://flatcap.org/vim/)
+This is a simplified version of the one at [flatcap.org](https://flatcap.org/vim/)

 ## neomutt